fotistsiou/java_tutorial/src/fotistsiou/javatutorial/b_java_fundamentals/c_variables_dataTypes_typeCasting/theory/WrapperClasses.md

 # Wrapper Classes

-Wrapper Classes provide a way to use primitive data types as objects.
+Wrapper classes allow us to represent primitive types as objects, that are reference data types.
 Each primitive type has a class dedicated to it.
 These classes are known as wrappers and they are immutable (just like strings).

 Wrapper classes can be used in different situations: